Open-Source-Lodge/lask/README.md

 ## Features

-- Simple command-line interface to send prompts to GPT-4.1, or other LLMs
+- Simple command-line interface to send prompts to multiple LLM providers
+- Support for OpenAI, Anthropic, AWS Bedrock, and more.
+- Customizable models and parameters for each provider
-- Minimal dependencies (only requires the `requests` library)
+- Minimal dependencies (only requires the `requests` library, and `boto3` for AWS)
 - Easy installation via pip
 - Direct output to your terminal